 In 1998, websites were still a novelty to many, and the demonstration site gave Crowley a visual tool to use while fundraising and applying for grants.
 By July 1998, more than $135,000 had been raised from private donors, the Metropolitan King County Council, the City of Seattle, the Daughters of the American Revolution, and more.
 Ninety percent of this income would go to pay HistoryLink's writers and editors, whom Crowley had been gathering over the past few months.

-When the site officially went live on January 17, 1999, HistoryLink's databases contained about 300 or so essays, all written expressly for the Internet.
-A public demonstration of the site was held that day in Seattle Center's Center House, giving passersby their first glimpse of this unique website.
+The site officially went live on Friday, January 15, 1999, Martin Luther King's birthday.
+At the time HistoryLink's databases contained about 300 or so essays written expressly for the Internet.
+A public demonstration of the site was held that weekend in Seattle Center's Center House, giving passersby their first glimpse of this unique website.
 At the time, there were no other regional encyclopedias like it online.

 Traffic grew quickly following the launch, but an historic event later that year pushed HistoryLink's servers to the limit.
 In preparation for the World Trade Organization conference in Seattle that began in late November 1999, staff pointed a webcam out the window of the HistoryLink office -- then the Joshua Green building -- overlooking Westlake Center.
 As chance would have it, protests and police action unfolded right in front of this WTO-CAM.
 At one point, when news cameras were pushed back beyond the line of sight, HistoryLink's cam was the only live feed coming out of downtown.
 The world watched history happen through the eyes of HistoryLink.org.